Article i: general

 - to propose, second and vote for and speak upon any resolution or business in the General Meeting;

-- The Circuit may by resolution of the General Meeting confer upon any person honorary membership of the Circuit, which persons may be (but is not exclusive to) suitable holders of judicial office in the Circuit territory.
+- The Circuit may by resolution of the Executive Committee confer upon any person honorary membership of the Circuit for such period as may be deemed appropriate, which persons may be (but not exclusively) suitable holders of judicial office in the Territory.

-- The Circuit may by resolution of Executive Committee confer upon any person associate membership of Circuit, such persons being those as are involved in the law and who share the interests of members of the Circuit, and this shall include, in particular, qualified lawyers, whether or not practising within the Territory, who are not members of the Bar of England and Wales or otherwise eligible for membership as set out in Article I, but who fulfils the conditions for membership within the terms of Article II.
+- The Circuit may by resolution of the Executive Committee confer upon any person associate membership of the Circuit, such persons being those as are involved in the law and who share the interests of members of the Circuit, and this shall include, in particular, qualified lawyers, whether or not practising within the Territory.

-In addition, the Circuit’s work may be assisted by an Administrator, whose work for and on behalf of the Circuit shall be reasonably remunerated.
+- The Circuit’s work and the work of the Officers may also be assisted by an Administrator, whose work for and on behalf of the Circuit shall be reasonably remunerated.
 Decisions as whether such a post is filled and if so by whom and if so at what cost are matters for decision by the Executive Committee.

-It shall be the duty of the Leader:
+- It shall be the duty of the Leader working in conjunction with the Deputy Leader:

 - to promote the functions of the Circuit as defined in Article I;